 The Ineos Oxford Institute was created following a significant gift from INEOS to the University of Oxford in 2021.
 The Institute aims to rapidly advance research, education and collaboration in search of solutions to the growing threat of antimicrobial resistance (AMR).
-IOI scientists apply state of the art medicinal chemistry and microbiology to antibacterial drug discovery to enable and promote the development of breakthrough new treatments for human bacterial infections.
 The IOI will become a centre of world-class scientific talent, working collaboratively with a growing number of bodies focusing on AMR across the world The IOI are committed to training a cohort of scientists in the fields of antimicrobial resistance and drug discovery.
 This includes on-going training of laboratory scientists, and a range of opportunities including PhD initiatives, short courses and seminar series.
 The IOI seeks to stimulate innovation and collaboration within academia and with industry and government.
 The overarching ambition is to be a world leading institution for the discovery of novel antibiotics and new approaches to combatting antimicrobial resistance.